Birmingham dentist Joyce Trail jailed for £1.4m fraud

 After Joyce Trail was arrested for the £1.4m fraud in 2009, the NHS continued to pay her practice a further £1m until she was finally convicted in July 2012.

-Birmingham and Solihull NHS Cluster said it had been continued to pay Trail until the conviction, rather than risk facing "an enormous compensation claim".
+Birmingham and Solihull NHS Cluster said it had continued to pay Trail until the conviction, rather than risk facing "an enormous compensation claim".

 It said: "Dr Trail exploited this and spent huge amounts on legal and regulatory support challenging the PCT unsuccessfully at the NHS Litigation Authority and Judicial Review.